ash-kick/event-pop-app/README.md

 13. What are your stretch goals?

 -    Data Sources: Add more than just ticket master to the source data for a more robust set of events.
--    Notifications: Add notifications for users like when tickets for an event go on sale.
+-    Notifications: Add notifications for users like when tickets for an event go on sale and prices dip to a certain amount.
 -    Interactive features: For the future, event feed with friends in it/more cross user connection features.
+-    Integrations:
+     -    Transportation applications like Uber/Lyft/Waymo for the planning aspects.
+     -    Instagram for posting your event/event plans to share with friends.